turingschool/front-end-curriculum/lessons/module-3/redux-revisited.md

 By "we," I really mean "I"—which because you all just steal my code: "we."
 Let's look at some of our past mistakes and see how breaking stuff out into containers and presentational components might have been a better choice.

 - [That time][application] I decided to handle both rendering and managing state in the Application component in [Taskblaster][].
-- [That time][task-list] I took an otherwise reusable list component and gunked it up with too much knowledge about Firebase.
+- [That time][task-list] I took an otherwise reusable list component and messed it up with too much knowledge about Firebase.

 [Taskblaster]: https://github.com/turingschool-examples/taskblaster/
 [application]: https://github.com/turingschool-examples/taskblaster/blob/master/lib/components/Application.js#L16-L20